• Home

 What Are the Qualities of The Best Cat Food for Smelly Poop?

-The best cat food for smelly poop is usually a food capable of addressing any dietary problems your feline friend might have.
 While there are various factors that can contribute to your cat’s bathroom habits, the wrong diet is the most common cause of terrible smells.

 Free from allergenic or irritating ingredients

 Limited ingredient cat foods are often a common solution for cats with smelly poop.
 This is because most of the digestion problems caused by cat foods are a result of something within the food reacting badly with your cat’s digestive system.
-If your cat food is packed full of extra ingredients and additives, it’s more likely to cause irritation.

-Avoid any common allergens, including grain, and make sure you stay away from cat foods that contain any lactose.
-Remember, your cat will likely be lactose intolerant, so the presence of any lactose in their diet will only make their bathroom habits worse.
+Remember, your cat is lactose intolerant, so the presence of any lactose in their diet will only make their bathroom habits worse.

 High-quality food sources

 Higher quality sources of food are also less likely to cause problems with your cat’s digestive system.
 Any food you buy for your cat should have a good source of protein as the number one ingredient.
-This protein should ideally be from an organic source, like cage-free chicken.

 While it’s important to consider your cat’s preferences, focus on foods that are packed with protein and contain a few extra vitamins, minerals, and antioxidants.
-Probiotics, prebiotics, and substances which help to promote natural digestion can be useful here too.

 Consider raw food

-If your cat generally has a lot of digestion issues, you might consider turning to raw food.
+If your cat generally has a lot of digestion issues, you might consider turning to raw cat food.
 Though more expensive, and a little more complex to prepare than the standard cat food, raw food is free from anything which might cause irritation to your cat’s digestive system.

 Get 30% off and FREE shipping on cat food!